thanwinnikki/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Year 2 Computer Science Student
+* Taking the mods CS2103T, CS2101 and ES2660
-* has a need to manage a significant number of contacts
+* Has a need to manage and organise a significant number of contacts of group mates
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions to navigate applications
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps
+* Has other applications to message group mates

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app